garysgd/garysgd.github.io/_posts/2024-12-20-decision-tree-regressor.md

         return predict(tree["right"], sample)
 ```

-We can write a predict above to
+We can write a predict function above to recursively propagate the input value across the branches of the tree till it reaches a node.

 ```python
 predict(tree, [-7])